-Since the U.S. cumin recalls of 2015 for peanut contamination, there has been concern within the food allergy community about how to find out if a spice or spiced-food product is safe for those with with peanut or nut allergies.
+Updated February, 2017 – Ever since a series of cumin recalls across the United States in 2015, there has been growing concern within the food allergy community about how to find out if a spiced-food product is safe for those with with peanut or nut allergies.

 Cumin contaminated with peanut (and in some cases, almond) was found in products including Tex-Mex and South Asian cuisine items, pre-spiced barbecue meats, chili seasonings and other spice blends.